CyCat-project/cycat-project-website/_services/whitepaper.md

 We propose a system based on a taxonomy of well-defined namespaces for identifiers related to cybersecurity resources.
 While embryonic in its first iteration and there is certainly room for improvement, the taxonomy is extensible to cover future domains while being flexible to iron out defects and integrate improvements as the system’s adoption grows.
 The proposed system allows contextualisation to facilitate searching and selection using tags.
 As a decentralised structure, it allows authors to control the documentation and distribution of their content.

 The system is designed in such a way that it is easy for organisations and individuals alike to obtain their unique namespaces, make and maintain entries in the catalogue corresponding to the resources they create.
 Essential features such as version control, crowd sourced vetting and quality control as well as deprecation will be integrated from the outset.

+We may need to include some form of curation/moderation to make sure the system delivers on its promise and the community interaction is animated optimally.

 Finally, the system will, in a future iteration, facilitate interlinking resources that could be used in conjunction for an improved capability in coherent “packages”.
 Such “packages'' could then be deployed by less mature entities as plug-and-play solutions to save time and defend themselves properly, while avoiding the pitfalls resolved by early adopters or more mature organisations.